The waxy green leaves of Pothos can not efficiently provide air purifying benefits when they are troubled by brown spots from improper care.

 - How to Identify Brown Spots on Pothos?

-- Causes and Treatment of Brown Spots on Pothos
+- What Causes Brown Spots on Pothos Leaves?

 Can Excess Brown Spots on Leaves Kill Pothos?